openETCS/requirements/D2.7/README.md

 D2.7 folder - Set of requirements for the API
+For higher level requirements, refer to the requirements document in folder D2.6.

-For the moment, this deliverable is a chapter of D2.6.
-Please refer to this document.
+For the lower level API requirement, refer to the document in this folder.